-In my last few articles I have been exploring the 2021 colors of the year of different paint companies and comparing them in the same Edesign I created for a master bedroom.
+In several articles I explored the 2021 colors of the year of different paint companies and compared them in the same Edesign I created for a master bedroom.
 I enjoyed exploring Benjamin Moore’s Agean Teal and Sherwin Williams Urbane Bronze.
 I was excited to see what PPG’s color of the year was.

-But wait….they don’t have one!!
+But wait….they didn’t have one!!
 What???
-No, they have a color palette for 2021 but not a particular color of the year.
-Honestly, I feel let down.
+No, they had a color palette for 2021 but not a particular color of the year.
+Honestly, I felt let down.

 I guess I don’t like the idea of a color palette, because I don’t want to be told or encouraged to use a series of colors together.
 I like to decide that for myself!

 The PPG 2021 Color Palette includes Transcend, Mystic Aqua and Big Cypress, which are meant to work together.